Treylon Burks: 2022 season

 Burks was drafted 18th overall by the Tennessee Titans in 2022.
-To obtain the pick from the Philadelphia Eagles, Tennessee traded away receiver A. J. Brown and also received a third-round pick in 2023, a move that was highly criticized.
+To obtain the pick from the Philadelphia Eagles, the Titans traded away receiver A. J. Brown and also received a third-round pick, a move that was highly criticized.

 Burks suffered turf toe in Week 4 against the Indianapolis Colts and was placed on injured reserve on October 8, 2022.
 He was activated from injured reserve on November 12.
 During a Week 11 27–17 road victory over the Green Bay Packers, Burks was the leading receiver with seven receptions for 111 yards.
-In the next game against the Cincinnati Bengals, he had four receptions for 70 yards and scored his first NFL touchdown on a fumble recovery in the endzone during the 20–16 loss.
+In the next game against the Cincinnati Bengals, he had four receptions for 70 yards and scored his first NFL touchdown on a fumble recovery in the end zone during the 20–16 loss.
 The following week against the Eagles, Burks scored his first professional receiving touchdown on a 25-yard reception in the 35–10 road loss.

 Burks finished his rookie year with 33 receptions for 444 yards and a touchdown to go along with four carries for 47 yards as well as a touchdown on a fumble recovery in 11 games and six starts.